narioinc/cenv/README.md

 # How to use the CLI tool

+## Pre-requisites
+* nodejs installed at an LTS version preferably 16.13.0 or above
+* AWS CLI installed with configuration done in case you want to use the aws secrets feature
+* Ability to run a command as root in Linux or administrator in Windows

 ## Install cenv
 cenv can be installed using the following command from the root of this project
 * `npm install -g .`

 ## Create a .cenv file in your project root
 * Irrespective of your project type and language used, just create a .cenv file at the root of your project
-* Use the sample cenv file provided in this repo for reference.
+* Use the sample cenv file provided in this repo for reference (provided in the 'schema' folder) .
 Its pretty much self explanatory.
-Take a copy and rename it to .cenv and place it at the root of your project
+Take a copy and rename it to .cenv and place it at the root of your project.
 * Once created, just execute the command `cenv --env <environment_name>`. environment_name is what you give as immediate child attributes in the root of the .cenv JSON document. the sample cenv file shows how to create DEV, QA, STAGING etc
 * for example `$> cenv --env DEV` can be executed to activate your dev environment